tmccarthy/fetch/README.md

 * A client for OpenStreetMap that can be used to geocode location strings
 * A client for the data.gov.au API
 * Caches using the local filesystem or a local Sqlite DB
+* A scala client for AWS Textract, extracted and expanded from [tmccarthy/australian-federal-parliament-citizenship-register-scraper](https://github.com/tmccarthy/australian-federal-parliament-citizenship-register-scraper)